Introduction to the world of hot wallets.

 Exodus Purse.

-Exodus has a very clean and attractive design which also is present in their desktop and mobile versions.
+Exodus has a very clean and attractive design, which is also present in their desktop and mobile versions.

-Best for: People that prefer simplicity.
+Best for: People who prefer simplicity.

 Key features: Integrated exchange, multi-asset support, easy setup.